BIH-CEI/napkon-pediatrics/input/intro-notes/StructureDefinition-imaging-procedures-intro.md

 | Echokardiographie | `Echocardiography (procedure)` |
 | PET-CT | `Positron emission tomography with computed tomography (procedure)` |
 {:.grid}

+To capture details of the actual imaging study, the [Pediatric Imaging Study profile][Pediatric Imaging Study] shall be used.

 {% capture resource_inheritance %}
 This profile of a FHIR {{resource.type}} is derived from the [{{resource.base | split: '/' | last}}]({{resource.base}})